auth0/Xamarin.Auth0Client/GettingStarted.md

 2. Use Google, GitHub or Microsoft Account to login.
 3. Create a new Xamarin Application

-There are two options to do the integration:
+There are three options to do the integration:

 1. Using the [Auth0 Login Widget](https://docs.auth0.com/login-widget) inside a Web View (this is the simplest with only a few lines of code required).
 2. Creating your own UI (more work, but higher control the UI and overall experience).